-While consensus decisions are strongly preferred, panels may expedite their ranking process by the use of a voting system (e.g. a majority vote on one or more proposals, with each Panel Member having one vote per proposal being considered).
-A Panel Chair/ Member can neither be involved in a discussion nor vote for a proposal if under a conflict of interest.
+While consensus decisions are strongly preferred, panels may expedite their ranking process by the use of a voting system (e.g. a majority vote on one or more proposals, with each Panel Member

-Additional funds can become available in cases such as the failure of the granting procedure to projects, the withdrawal of proposals, budget savings agreed during the granting procedure, or the availability of additional budget from other sources.
+19 Additional funds can become available in cases such as the failure of the granting procedure to projects, the withdrawal of proposals, budget savings agreed during the granting procedure, or the availability of additional budget from other sources.

-&lt;sup>20 The recommended normalised accumulated budget (NAB) for every Panel is calculated by summing the normalised budget (recommended budget divided by panel's indicative budget) of each proposal from the top position down to the actual position of the given proposal.
+20 The recommended normalized accumulated budget (NAB) for every Panel is calculated by summing the normalized budget (recommended budget divided by panel's indicative budget) of each proposal from the top position down to the actual position of the given proposal.
 Thus, the NAB takes into account the position of the proposal in its panel ranking, the recommended budget of the proposal and of all proposals ranked higher in the same panel and the indicative budget of the panel.